anuragpoolakkal/blood-bank/README.md

-# blood-bank
+# Blood Bank Management System
-Blood Bank Management System
+Blood Bank Management Sytem allows users to register and add their details.
+Registered users can login with their email and password.